 Course facilitator: Lucy Aphramor

-A two day course for nutrition and counselling professionals working with adults with food and weight concerns.
+A two day course for nutrition and counselling professionals working with adults with eating and weight concerns.

 Part 1 explores the theory supporting a shift to Kindful Eating within an evidence-based approach focused on health-gain and body respect for all known as Well Now.
 We will consider how to integrate non-behavioural determinants of health into the clinical conversation.
-When we are aware of how non-dietary factors influence health our interventions are more ethical, effective and scientifically robust.
+When we are aware of how social factors influence eating, and health, our interventions are more ethical, effective and scientifically robust.

 Part 2 translates theory into practice.
 Kindful eating integrates mindfulness, acceptance and compassion to help people break the diet cycle.
 We also explore how social contex t, dietary habits and beliefs, body responses and emotional factors impact food choices.
 A focus is on supporting people to regain a sense of control and ease around food, feel confident in choosing foods to meet nutritional needs, and rediscover the pleasurable eating.
 Kindful eating is effective in improving dietary quality with measurable benefits on mental well-being and is the approach recommended for eating disorder prevention and recovery.